softlayer/githubio_source/content/reference/datatypes/SoftLayer_Scale_Policy.md

 ---
 title: "SoftLayer_Scale_Policy"
-description: "A scale policy is a combination of triggers and actions that can occur on a scale group.
+description: "[DEPRECATED] A scale policy is a combination of triggers and actions that can occur on a scale group.
 When any trigger is satisfied (or the policy is manually triggered) the actions will be executed. "
 date: "2018-02-12"
 tags:
     - "datatype"